 Toihoukura!
 Toihoutangata!
 Toihoukura!

-Māori art is a specialised field that is highly sought locally, nationally and internationally.
+Māori art is a specialist field that is highly sought after nationally and internationally.

 - Te Ara Pourewa | Graduate Diploma in Heritage and Museum Studies

 - Te Hono ki Toi (Poutiriao) | Master of Professional Creative Practice

 Te Pitau a Manaia | NZ Diploma in Ngā Toi (Level 5) is a one year, 120 credit course.
 It is taught by some if Aotearoa New Zealand’s premier Māori artists and is well supported by Aotearoa New Zealand’s Māori art sector, communities and a range of leading Māori art specialist across the nation.